seleniumbase/SeleniumBase/README.md

                                "theUrl":theUrl})
 ```

-Access credentials are stored in your library file for your convenience (you have to add them first).
+Access credentials are stored in [settings.py](https://github.com/mdmintz/SeleniumBase/blob/master/seleniumbase/config/settings.py) for your convenience (you have to add them first).

 The following example below (taken from the Delayed Data Manager) shows how data can be pulled from the database.